 Reading through your credit report is a smart way to check for accounts that aren’t yours and may have been opened fraudulently.
 If you discover fraud, you can take steps to stop it and limit the damage right away.

 Reason #3: Figure out ways to boost your credit score.

-Checking your credit report is a great way to figure out areas where you could improve.
+Checking your free credit report is a great way to figure out areas where you could improve.
 If you have many late payments on your credit report, for example, it’s very likely your credit score has taken a hit.

 Seeing that information in your report may be all it takes to get you to pay future bills on time.

 The same is true if you have accounts in collections — maybe even ones you’ve forgotten about.

 Checking your credit report is the best way to learn about forgotten accounts in default, which is the first step in remedying these problems for good.